 Biden touts a $25M haul from fundraiser featuring Barack Obama and Bill Clinton

-President Biden will have an entourage of support from celebrities and former Presidents Bill Clinton and Barack Obama at a historic campaign fundraiser set to raise more than $25 million Thursday night, as Biden continues to aggressively campaign against former President Donald Trump.
+President Biden had an entourage of support from celebrities and former Presidents Bill Clinton and Barack Obama at a historic campaign fundraiser set to raise more than $25 million Thursday night, as Biden continues to aggressively campaign against former President Donald Trump.

-The event at Radio City Music Hall in New York is meant to reinforce Biden's campaign finances and widen his voter outreach.
+The event at Radio City Music Hall in New York was meant to reinforce Biden's campaign finances and widen his voter outreach.

+Biden already has a commanding lead over Trump in funding, especially as Trump and his groups are figuring out how to cover Trump's legal costs.
+But Biden and Democrats aren't holding back to increase that gap.

 "This historic raise is a show of strong enthusiasm for President Biden and Vice President Harris and a testament to the unprecedented fundraising machine we've built," said Biden-Harris 2024 campaign co-chair Jeffrey Katzenberg.